Corporate social media: History and development

-In the 2010s, an increasing number of corporations, across most industries, have adopted the use of social media either within in the workplace, for employees, as part of an Intranet or using the publicly available Internet.
+In the 2010s, an increasing number of corporations, across most industries, have adopted the use of social media either within the workplace, for employees, as part of an Intranet or using the publicly available Internet.
 As a result, corporate use of social networking and micro blogging sites such as Facebook, Twitter, Pinterest, and LinkedIn, has substantially increased.

 A 2010 report indicated that two-thirds of companies had or would have social media initiatives in place.

 According to an article by the Harvard Business Review from 2014, "Fifty-eight percent of companies are currently engaged in social networks like Facebook, micro blogs like Twitter, and sharing multimedia on platforms such as YouTube."
 The Harvard Business Review cites an additional 21 % of companies as being in the process of implementing a formal social media initiative.
 The 2014 HBR report indicates 79 % of companies have or will have social media initiatives in place.

 According to research conducted in 2021, 91.9 percent of marketing employees working for large corporations (100 or more people) use social media on a daily basis in their jobs.
 This statistic has changed a lot over the years, and continues to grow.